Bailiff Fees: Council Tax

 Enforcement Fee of £235 and ‘vulnerable debtors’

-Regulation 11 (above) and Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014 are most important and have been put in place to protect debtors.
+Regulation 11 (above) and Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014 are most important and have been put in place to protect individuals who may be vulnerable.

 Regulation 12 makes provision to protect vulnerable debtors who may have been unable in the early stages to seek advice (from the local authority, magistrates court, debt counsellor/debt charity etc) about the debt.
 If a bailiff makes a personal visit (which incurs an enforcement fee of £235) and identifies the debtor as ‘vulnerable’ Regulation 12 provides that he should give the debtor a chance to seek advice prior to removal of goods.
 If he fails to do so, the ‘enforcement fee’ of £235 is not recoverable.